-Remove from the heat and add the warmed cream mixture to the eggs one tablespoon at a time while whisking constantly to temper the eggs.
+Remove from the heat and let cool slightly.
+Add the warm cream mixture to the eggs 1 tablespoon at a time while whisking constantly to temper the eggs.

-Once the cream mixture and eggs have been combined, return to the saucepan and heat over medium low heat, stirring occasionally, until the mixture coats back of a spoon and a line drawn with a finger leaves a distinct trail.
-Mixture should register between 170 to 175 degrees F. Do not allow mixture to overheat.
+Once the cream mixture and eggs have been combined, return them to the saucepan.
+Heat over medium-low heat, stirring occasionally, until the mixture coats back of a spoon and a line drawn with a finger leaves a clean trail.
+The mixture should register between 170 F to 175 F. Do not allow the mixture to overheat.

-Pour custard into a medium bowl and whisk in vanilla pudding mix until thoroughly incorporated.
-Whisk in the raspberry flavoring, lemon extract, vanilla extract, and blue food coloring until thoroughly incorporated and the desired color is acheived.
+Pour the custard into a medium bowl and whisk in vanilla pudding mix until thoroughly combined.
+Whisk in the raspberry flavoring, lemon extract, vanilla extract, and blue food coloring until combined and the desired blue color is achieved.

-Churn the chilled custard according to the manufacturer instructions on your ice cream maker.
-It will take about 25-30 minutes.
+Churn the chilled custard according to the manufacturer's instructions for your ice cream maker.
+It will take about 25 minutes, or longer.

-Transfer ice cream into a bowl or container that will hold about 1 quart.
-Cover and freeze for at least 3 hours to fully set.
+Transfer the ice cream into a covered container.
+Freeze for at least 3 hours, or up to overnight to fully set.